moumen-soliman/elementsnap/README.md

 # ElementSnap

-A lightweight JavaScript library for selecting DOM elements and capturing their details.
-Designed for developers who need to extract element information for debugging, documentation, or AI-assisted development.
+Select DOM elements and capture their details for debugging, documentation, or AI-assisted development.
+Available as an extension and a package

 ## Chrome Extension